 The biggest problem with whey in its unprocessed form is that you can’t buy it at the store.
 Even (gasp) Whole Foods or Trader Joe’s don’t carry it.

-If you’re lucky, a local raw dairy farm may have this nourishing golden liquid for sale (like mine!), but most of the time you have to take the time to separate it yourself.
-This article has a recipe plus how-to video when using clabbered milk and this article describes the same process (with video) using yogurt.
-It’s an easy process, so don’t be put off by the DIY approach.
+If you’re lucky, a local raw dairy farm may have this nourishing golden liquid for sale (like mine!).
+Most of the time, you have to take the time to separate it yourself.
+This article has a recipe plus video on making raw whey.
+This article plus video describes the same process separating whey from yogurt.
+It’s an easy task, so don’t be put off by the DIY approach.

 Note that whey leftover from cheesemaking is not the same as liquid separated from cultured dairy products.
 Cheese whey has been heated and hence has lost the probiotic and enzymatic components that are so beneficial to gut health.
 This is why it cannot be used for homemade formula either as it will curdle it.
 Cheese whey does contain many nutrients the same as its more beneficial cousin particularly potassium and vitamin B2 (1).
 For this reason, cheese whey makes excellent fertilizer for your backyard garden and will attract lots of worms which will improve the soil.

 Whey that is Cloudy vs Clear